juliakernel/MIYORA/docs/api/api-reference.md

 - Data Handling: Retrieve and update server-side data via simple file-based operations.
 (Coming soon)

-Dive in and start integrating Amica’s capabilities into your applications!
+Dive in and start integrating MIYORA’s capabilities into your applications!

 ---

-## Setting up Amica's External API
+## Setting up MIYORA's External API
-> To use the External API, you MUST set up [running Amica locally](https://docs.heyamica.com/getting-started/installation) on your own computer or server.
-This also ensures localized database design is kept for people hosting their own Amicas.
+> To use the External API, you MUST set up [running MIYORA locally](https://docs.heyMIYORA.com/getting-started/installation) on your own computer or server.
+This also ensures localized database design is kept for people hosting their own MIYORAs.

-Once it is running locally, all the api routes can be called directly to the Amica server.
+Once it is running locally, all the api routes can be called directly to the MIYORA server.

-## Route: `/api/amicaHandler`
+## Route: `/api/MIYORAHandler`

 This API route handles multiple types of requests, including social media integration, system prompt updates, memory requests, and real-time client connections via Server-Sent Events (SSE).
 It ensures robust logging and provides error handling for incoming requests.